 In May of that year, the couple faced legal trouble in Australia after local authorities learned that Depp and Heard illegally brought their Yorkshire Terriers to the country when they failed to subject the dogs to Australia’s 10-day quarantine.
 The couple could have faced a sentence of up to 10 years in prison but were instead only required to issue an apology.
 In April 2016, Depp and Heard released the infamous video where they awkwardly apologized for violating the country’s bio-security codes by not declaring the dogs.

-The Divorce - And Legal - Proceedings Start In 2016
+The Divorce - And Legal - Proceedings Started In 2016

 Johnny Depp and Amber Heard’s marriage started out on a high note, but only continued to suffer from reports of abuse and the legal trouble in Australia.
-All of that seemed like nothing, however, when Heard filed for divorce on May 23, 2016, just 15 months after the couple said “I do” on Depp’s private island in the Bahamas.
+And 15 months after they exchanged their vows, Heard filed for divorce on May 23, 2016.
 Multiple news outlets reported on the divorce, including Vanity Fair, who reported that Heard cited “irreconcilable differences” when she filed a divorce petition.
 Entertainment Tonight obtained divorce documents which stated that the couple had separated a day earlier.

-Heard would go on to file temporary retraining order against Depp in May 2016, claiming that Depp harmed Heard.
+Heard would go on to file a temporary restraining order against Depp in May 2016, claiming that Depp harmed Heard.
 The petition also reportedly contained a photo showing multiple bruises on Heard’s face which she claimed were caused by Depp.
-A judge ordered Depp to stay at lease 100 yards away from Heard and that he should have no contact with his estranged wife.
+A judge ordered Depp to stay at least 100 yards away from Heard and that he should have no contact with his estranged wife.

-The restraining order would bet tossed out, however, as Heard retracted her allegations against Depp just one day before a hearing was to be held on the matter.
-A statement from the couple obtained by The Hollywood Reporter explained that although the relationship was “intensely passionate and at time volatile,” it was “always bound by love.”
-Depp and Heard would go on to reach a $7 million divorce settlement on August 16, 2016, which Heard donated to the American Civl Liberties Union and the Children’s Hospital Los Angeles.
+The restraining order would be tossed out, however, as Heard retracted her allegations against Depp just one day before a hearing was to be held on the matter.
+A statement from the couple obtained by The Hollywood Reporter explained that although the relationship was “intensely passionate and at times volatile,” it was “always bound by love.”
+Depp and Heard would go on to reach a $7 million divorce settlement on August 16, 2016.

-Washington Post Publishes Op-Ed From Amber Heard On Domestic Violence In December 2018
+The Washington Post Published An Op-Ed From Amber Heard On Domestic Violence In December 2018

-Johnny Depp Files Defamation Suit Against Heard In March 2019
+Johnny Depp Filed A Defamation Suit Against Heard In March 2019

-Readers of The Washington Post weren’t the only ones who thought the op-ed was aimed at Johnny Depp, as Depp and his legal team filed a $50 million defamation lawsuit against his ex-wife in March 2019, where they argued that the claims made in the op-ed were “categorically false.”
-The lawsuit also suggests that Heard was was actually the aggressor in the relationship and had abused Depp.
-According to what The Blast reported in April 2019, Johnny Depp's attorney, Adam Waldman, told the outlet they had numerous eyewitness accounts as well as video and photographic evidence that prove that Heard was "faking her claims" of injuries.
+Readers of The Washington Post weren’t the only ones who thought the op-ed was aimed at Johnny Depp, as Depp and his legal team filed a $50 million defamation lawsuit against his ex-wife in March 2019, where they argued that the claims made in the op-ed were “categorically false,” according to E!
+Online.
+The lawsuit also suggests that Heard was actually the aggressor in the relationship and had abused Depp.
+According to what The Blast reported in April 2019, Depp's attorney, Adam Waldman, told the outlet they had numerous eyewitness accounts as well as video and photographic evidence that prove that Heard was "faking her claims" of injuries.

 Depp believes that Disney dropped him from the Pirates Of The Caribbean franchise in the wake of Heard’s op-ed, which his attorneys believed Heard wrote in an attempt to “generate positive publicity for Ms. Heard and advance her career.”
 The Depp legal team also suggested that the op-ed was released to promote Heard’s film Aquaman which was released just three days after the piece was published.

-Amber Heard Files Motion To Dismiss Suit In April 2019
+Amber Heard Filed A Motion To Dismiss The Suit In April 2019

-In April 2019, Heard filed a motion to dismiss the complaint, stating that Depp became violent on numerous occasions during their relationship.
+In April 2019 Deadline reported that Heard filed a motion to dismiss the complaint, stating that Depp became violent on numerous occasions during their relationship.
 The motion details more than examples of abuse by Depp, who she referred to as “The Monster" when he would act that way.

 A month later, on May 20, 2019, Depp and his legal team filed an opposition to Heard’s motion, arguing that Heard had made up the allegations against her ex-husband and that she had gone to court in “painted-on bruises.”
 Depp also argued that Heard had been abusing him throughout their relationship.

-But that’s not the end of the story.
-In fact, it has only grown more far-reaching in the months since the motions were filed.
-In July 2019, Depp’s legal tame announced that it would subpoena James Franco after he was spotted in a 2016 surveillance video alongside Heard after she reportedly got into a fight with Depp.
+In July 2019, Depp’s legal team announced that it would subpoena James Franco after he was spotted in a 2016 surveillance video alongside Heard after she reportedly got into a fight with Depp.
 Franco reportedly lived in the same apartment complex as Depp and Heard at the time of the incident.
 In lieu of providing testimony if the suit goes to trial, Franco has filed a request to provide a sealed deposition.